VNAO-VFA-136-Knighthawks/vnao-vfa-136-knighthawks.github.io/content/en/about/HistoryVirtual/index.md

   A short summary of the virtual fighter squadron's history
 ---

+## January 2025
+ - TSTA workups begin to prepare the air wing for the next deployment.

 ## November 2024
  - Floats (307) leaves the squadron.
 Thank you for your service to the Knighthawks!

 ## September 2024
- - The Air Wing is on its way back to Nevada for workups
+ - The air wing is on its way back to Nevada for workups
  - Junior (305) completes his FRS syllabus and joins the Knighthawks, welcome!

 ## August 2024